fakoredeDamilola/ql-student-expenses-ionic/README.md

 ## Bug Tracker / Features TODO

-1. Camera for expenses images, saving to DB and retrieving (currently works with memory)
+1. Camera for expenses images, saving to DB and retrieving (currently works with memory/cache)
-2. Adding expenses for people, and creating users for reports managers